24Bouchers/Capping/README.md

 Appi.py Api is a collaborative capping (Capstone) project from five students at Marist College for GTel.
 Appi.py Api is a collaborative capping (Capstone) project from five students at Marist College for GTel.

+Steven Boucher
+Easton Eberwein
+Nick Vasquez
+Liam Haggerty
-Steven Boucher, Easton Eberwein, Nick Vasquez, Liam Haggerty, and Christian Bauer
+Christian Bauer

 ## Table of Contents